Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *g) Termination order is given by the Innovation Personnel presiding over the test, and the said Test Subject is permanently affected by any anomalous effect.*

 *h) Said ‘Test Subjects’ have the ability to decline tests; interviews; or Site Showcases.*

+*i) Said Test Subject intentionally passes the white line in front of the Lower Test Subject Zone airlock gate, or comes into physical contact with the airlock windows.*

 4) Security Corps Task Force Detachment “The Armed Gentleman” have been unequivocally granted the special ability to if a Corporation Personnel ranking Classification - O or greater requests such, for any Security Personnel of the Task Force Detachment to inherit the Legislative Immunities of such a Personnel, and act on behalf of said personnel allows such.